Mitsubishi Outlander PHEV running costs

 You’ll need to have your Outlander PHEV serviced every year or 12,500 miles, and you can buy a fixed-price pack for around £500 to cover the first three years.

-The Mitsubishi Outlander PHEV is free of tax for the first year, and will get you into London’s Congestion Charge zone for free as well.
-However, from the second year on it’s subject to £140-a-year VED and, if you buy one that costs more than £40,000, you’ll also pay an additional annual surcharge of £325 the first five times you tax it.
+The Mitsubishi Outlander PHEV is exempt from first-year road tax and will get you into London’s Congestion Charge zone for free until October 2021.
+However, from the second year on it’s subject to £145-a-year VED (road tax) and, if you buy one that costs more than £40,000, you’ll also pay an additional annual surcharge of £335 the first five times you tax it.

 In This Review